 Through the Ticket to Work Program, Social Security Disability Insurance and Supplemental Security Income beneficiaries can receive assistance in finding meaningful employment that can help them wean themselves off of receiving benefits.
 People who participate in Ticket to Work continue receiving their Social Security benefits while they search for work and even after they find employment, if their income is less than a certain amount.
 This amount changes yearly.

 While a person is a part of Ticket to Work, their disability status cannot be called into medical review.
 This means that the only thing that affects a person’s eligibility for benefits while participating in this program is the amount of money they earn.

-If your Social Security benefits have been denied, the Indiana Social Security lawyers of the Hankey Law Office, can help you appeal the court’s decision.
+If your Social Security benefits have been denied, the Indiana Social Security lawyers of Hankey Marks & Crider, can help you appeal the court’s decision.
 Contact us at (317) 634-8565 for a free case evaluation.